WunchLab/GaussianClusters/README.md

 # Dependencies

-((I would recommend creating a virtual environment to install all the dependencies and run the notebook)) Package to install: folium,sklearn, pandas,numpy,matplotlib ,scipy
+I would recommend creating a virtual environment to install all the dependencies and run the notebook.

+Packages to install:
+folium, sklearn, pandas, numpy, matplotlib, scipy

-# Content of zip
+# Content

 -AddDataToGaussian.ipynb : Most important part.
 Adjust files, find peaks and run gaussian mixture.
 See instructions below.